-The amount due to the Vendors of \$5.0 million represents the amount owing to companies controlled by certain directors, officers and unitholders of the Partnership as the balance owing for the purchase of the assets of CFS and Impact.
-The amount was determined based on a working capital adjustment pursuant to the respective drilling fluid business acquisition agreements, as amended.
-This amount is represented by an unsecured promissory note in favor of each CFS and Impact that are for a two year term from March 2, 2006 the closing date of the acquisitions, are non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
-The promissory notes will be convertible into Class A Units for a period of six months beginning on March 2, 2006.
+The amount due to the related party of \$750,000 represents the amount owing to one of the principals of Impact in respect of the Partnership's acquisition of the assets of Impact.
+The amount was originally determined based on a working capital adjustment pursuant to the respective agreements, as amended.
+This amount is represented by an unsecured promissory note in favor of the related party that is for a two year term from March 2, 2006 the closing date of the acquisitions, is non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
 See "Investing Activities - Business Acquisitions" on page 9.

-On March 2, 2006, the Partnership acquired certain land, building and related equipment (the "Carlyle facility") from persons who are non-arms length with CES.
-The Carlyle facility was acquired from a corporation that was owned by Rodney L. Carpenter, Kenneth D. Zandee and a third party.
-Mr. Carpenter is an officer and director of CES and a significant shareholder of CFS as well as a director of the General Partner.
-Mr. Zandee is an officer of CES and a significant shareholder of CFS.
-The Carlyle facility was acquired for \$260,000 which represented fair market value
+On March 2, 2006, the Partnership acquired certain land, building and related equipment (the "Carlyle Facility") from persons who are non-arms length with CES.
+The Carlyle Facility was acquired from a corporation that was owned by Rodney L. Carpenter, Kenneth D. Zandee and a third party.
+Mr. Carpenter is an officer and director of the General Partner and a significant shareholder of CFS.
+Mr. Zandee is an officer of the General Partner and a significant shareholder of CFS.
+The Carlyle facility was acquired for \$260,000 which represented fair market value.